This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 -Grey doesn’t reflect light much.

--It might look a bit dull and boring in luxurious settings.
+-It might look a bit dull in luxurious settings.

 It may not strike your imagination but black countertops actually go with appliances and decor of any color.
 Typically your oven, fridge, and dishwasher can be black, and the countertop adds to your setting’s boldness.
 You can choose a glossy black for a more glamorous finish.